-In fact, the same invariance holds true with respect to the W$^*$-algebras generated by the quasi-normalizers of $N, Q$.
-Recall that if $B\subset M$ is a tracial W$^*$-inclusion, then the quasi-normalizer of $B$ in $M$, denoted $q\Cal N_M(B)$, is the set of all $x\in M$ with the property that $\text{\rm sp}(BxB)$ is finitely generated both as a left $B$-module and as a right $B$-module.
-This is easily seen to be a $^*$-subalgebra of $M$.
-If $q\Cal N_M(B)$ is weakly dense in $M$, then we say that $B$ is {\it quasi-regular} in $M$.
+In fact, the same invariance holds true with respect to the quasi-normalizers of $N, Q$.
+Recall from (1.4.2 in [P01]) that if $B\subset M$ is a tracial W$^*$-inclusion, then the quasi-normalizer of $B$ in $M$, denoted $q\Cal N_M(B)$, is the set of all $x\in M$ with the property that $\text{\rm sp}(BxB)$ is finitely generated both as a left $B$-module and as a right $B$-module.
+It is easily seen to be a $^*$-subalgebra of $M$.